JSsixtyfour/smashremix/readme.md

 ### Bonus 3 (Race to the Finish)
 - Record best times for completing the RTTF stage using all characters just like for Bonus 1 and Bonus 2.

+### Remix BTT/BTP
+- Use any character on any BTT/BTP stage and track best times.

 ### Remix 1p Mode
 - A new take on the standard 1p Mode
     - Fight randomly selected Remix characters at one of their three randomly selected stages